What: HSE4M: Equity and Social Justice: From Theory to Practice

 This program is designed for students who are:

-- finishing their third year of high school (Algoma District School Board or Huron-Superior Catholic District School Board)
+- Finishing their third or fourth year of high school (Algoma District School Board or Huron-Superior Catholic District School Board)

 - Not sure yet whether university is the right choice for them when they graduate